raspberrypilearning/scratchpc-musical-instrument/en/quiz1/question_1.md

 --- feedback ---

-No, a jumper leads is used to connect components to each other or to pins on the Raspberry Pi.
+No, a jumper lead is used to connect components to each other or to pins on the Raspberry Pi.

 --- /feedback ---